albesianor/Asian-options-hedging/README.md

 # Asian options: an attempt at pricing and hedging

 The goal of this project is to study pricing and hedging of [Asian options](https://en.wikipedia.org/wiki/Asian_option).
-Asian options are widely used in commodity, energy, and currency markets because their average-based payoff reduces sensitivity to short-term volatility, manipulation, or illiquidity.
-This makes them a more stable alternative to standard European-style derivatives.
+Asian options are widely used in commodity, energy, and currency markets because their average-based payoff reduces sensitivity to short-term volatility, manipulation, or illiquidity, making them a more stable alternative to standard European-style derivatives.
+For instance, Asian options are often used by airlines to hedge average jet fuel costs over a month.

 We implement:
 - an analytic model for geometric Asian options pricing,